-Who said what about Stormy Daniels saga
+The conflicting statements in the Stormy Daniels saga

-Stormy Daniels and Trump: Who said what
+Stormy Daniels and Trump: The conflicting statements

-The growing scandal of an alleged affair between adult film star Stormy Daniels and US President Donald Trump has provided a deluge of troublesome headlines for the White House.
+The controversy over an alleged affair between adult film star Stormy Daniels and US President Donald Trump has provided a deluge of troublesome headlines for the White House.

 Ms Daniels is suing the president over a so-called "hush agreement" before the 2016 election - the focus being a payment of $130,000 (£96,000) given to her by Mr Trump's lawyer, Michael Cohen, in exchange for her silence.